Carole-GRD/random-quote-using-async-await/README.md

 ## Mission

 Publish a web page that shows a random quote from an available Web Service, from the Quotes serving website: https://thatsthespir.it

+## BONUS

+- Use the agify API to guess the age of the authors
+- Implement loader wihle the request is pending